What is mind?

 When I see events in the spirit world, those events come into my second sight uniformly and in parallel, without any distinction of time and space, light and dark, up and down, small and large, broad and narrow, and so on.

-Therefore, even if Alice's body and Bob's body are located far away from each other, their deep minds of the higher level of spirituality can directly interact with each other.
+Therefore, even if Alice's body and Bob's body are located far away from each other, their deep minds of the higher level of spirituality share the same origin (collective unconscious).

-This explains Synchronicity first by Jung which holds that events are "meaningful coincidences" if they occur with no causal relationship yet seem to be meaningfully related.
+This explains Synchronicity, a concept first introduced by Jung, which holds that events are "meaningful coincidences" if they occur with no causal relationship yet seem to be meaningfully related.

-In other words, your mind and body are bound by higher yourself.
+In other words, your body and lower mind depend on higher yourselves.

 This explains the well known principle of modern personal development and self-improvement taking advantage of the power of the subconscious mind, as seen in the Napoleon Hill's best-selling book Think and Grow Rich.